jkatdare/200-Week-Moving-Average-/README.md

 # 200-Week-Moving-Average-
-Identifies stocks trading near or below the 200 week moving average
+identifies stocks trading near or below the 200 week moving average

-requirements
-pip install lxml
-pip install plotext
-pip install beautifulsoup4
-pip install openpyxl

-Copy launch.bat anywhere on your machine (Desktop is fine) Open it in VS Code or just double-click it in Windows Explorer It will automatically:

-Clone the repo on first run, or pull latest changes on subsequent runs Install all dependencies
-Download fresh tickers from slickcharts
-Run the analysis and save the Excel file
+stocks from S&P500, NASDAQ100, and DJIA30

+copy launcher.py into your IDE save and run it

+200-Week-Moving-Average folder will be created on desktop results = 200wma_results